 This course is one of two courses that enable students to gain the necessary aeronautical knowledge, skill, and experience to meet the FAA requirements for a Private Pilot Certificate with an Airplane category and Single-Engine Land class rating.
 The second course, "Private Pilot: Ground," must be completed simultaneously with this course.
 Flight training is on-on-one with a Certified Flight Instructor who teaches basic flight maneuvers, solo flight, navigation with cross-country flying, and preparing for the FAA oral exam and flight test in accordance with all facets of the FAA Private Pilot Practical Test Standards (PTS).
-Flight training includes the number of minimum FAA Part 141 FAA-approved flight school simulator and aircraft flight hours to meet performance requirements for an FAA Private Pilot Certificate.
-The course includes 55 flight hours and all students pay flight fees for each flight course based on the number of hours of the course.
-After the final hour of flight training, students will receive a grade based on evaluations throughout, including four FAA required Stage Checks (written tests and flight tests) and recorded attendance throughout the semester.
-The published flight fees do not include the FAA flight test nor the examiner's fees.
-Prerequisite: Permission of program director, Corequisite: AER 1010 [Course fee: \$13,303]
+Flight training in cludes the number of minimum FAA Part 141 FAA-approved flight school simulator and aircraft flight hours to meet performance requirements for an FAA Private Pilot Certificate; 3-6 hours of flight practicum per week.
+Prerequisite: Permission of program director, Corequisite: AER 1010 [Course fee: \$12,591]